shraddha-sugathan/Crypton/README.md

 The Rationale: This guarantees military-grade encryption by default, without forcing the user to invent a password.
 If a user does add a password, it acts as Out-of-Band Authentication.
 An attacker intercepting the digital URL still needs the physical password sent via a secondary channel (like SMS or Signal) to unlock the payload.

-4. The Anti-Bloat Philosophy (Why Less is More) Securebin intentionally avoids traditional enterprise security bloat: there are no user accounts, no login screens, no OAuth, and no complex server-side access control lists (ACLs).
+4. The Anti-Bloat Philosophy (Why Less is More) Crypton intentionally avoids traditional enterprise security bloat: there are no user accounts, no login screens, no OAuth, and no complex server-side access control lists (ACLs).

 The Rationale: Traditional security features require the server to know who you are and what you are doing, which completely destroys the Zero-Knowledge model.
 Furthermore, heavy Identity and Access Management (IAM) adds massive friction.
-Securebin is a "digital dead-drop," designed to be instantaneous.
+Crypton is a "digital dead-drop," designed to be instantaneous.
 Dragging the system down with complex authentication workflows would deter users and defeat the core purpose: providing a frictionless, mathematically secure alternative to pasting secrets in plain text.

 5. RAM-Only Ephemeral Storage (Redis)
 Instead of a traditional SQL or NoSQL hard-drive database, the backend is strictly powered by Redis.